nomnomab/lc-rolling-giant/README.md

 ## Changelog

+## 1.1.1

+- Made the Rolling Giant rng utilize the map seed to make results less samey

 ## 1.1.0

 - Multiple AI types for the Rolling Giant:
   - Coilhead = Coilhead AI
   - MoveWhenLooking = Move when player is looking at it